 10 Affirmations for Honoring Your Body

-The statistics for making health behavior changes, even those that could be life-saving, are grim.
+The statistics for making health behavior changes, even those that could be lifesaving, are grim.
 Post-operative heart disease patients are told that if they don’t make certain lifestyle changes, they will most likely die.
-Even with this warning, only 1 in 10 actually make long lasting changes in the way that they live.
+Even with this warning, only one in 10 will actually make long-lasting changes in the way they live.

-Interesting new research is showing that affirmations can help make lasting lifestyle changes, and can actually make a difference in the brain.
-The study, led by Emily Falk, an assistant professor of communication at the University of Pennsylvania Annenberg School for Communication, looked at how participants’ brains changed in response to receiving affirmation prompts that were supported by values they had chosen.
-By activating a specific area of the pre-frontal cortex, which is responsible for decision making, and following up with specific suggestions for health behaviors, researchers found that participants who received the affirmations were much more likely to engage in health promoting behaviors.
+Interesting research is showing that affirmations can help make lasting lifestyle changes, and can actually make a difference in the brain.
+A study led by Emily Falk, assistant professor at the University of Pennsylvania Annenberg School for Communication, looked at how participants’ brains changed in response to receiving affirmation prompts that were supported by values they had chosen.
+By activating a specific area of the pre-frontal cortex, which is responsible for decision-making, and following up with specific suggestions for health behaviors, researchers found that participants who received the affirmations were much more likely to engage in health-promoting behaviors.

 - I nourish myself on all levels.